Marcher hit by police vehicle while protesting shooting of Stephon Clark

 A protester taking part in a march in Sacramento, California, against the police shooting of Stephon Clark was struck and injured by a police vehicle Saturday night.

 The California Highway Patrol confirmed that a protester was hit by a Sacramento County Sheriff's Department vehicle around 9 p.m. local time.
-An ambulance arrived and took the person to a local hospital, where they are listed in stable condition.
+An ambulance arrived and took the woman to a local hospital, where she is listed in stable condition.

 CHP will be the investigating agency on the accident an official told ABC News.